Autoimmune Conditions: What Blood Tests Often Miss

 Creating a Personalised Treatment Plan

-Functional medicine prioritises personalised care based on individual biochemistry rather than standardised protocols.
-Strategies may include dietary modification, targeted nutrient support, gut restoration approaches, and stress-supportive interventions.
+Functional medicine prioritises personalised care based on individual biochemistry, genetic predisposition, and environmental exposures rather than standardised protocols.
+Strategies may include dietary modification such as an anti-inflammatory or elimination diet, targeted nutrient support guided by functional blood chemistry analysis, gut restoration approaches including prebiotics, probiotics, and mucosal repair nutrients, and stress-supportive interventions addressing HPA axis function.
+Smith et al. (2020) reviewed the role of functional biomarkers in autoimmune disease management in Autoimmunity Reviews.
 The focus is on addressing drivers of immune dysregulation rather than symptom suppression alone.

 Frequently Asked Questions

-“Normal” autoimmune blood tests don’t always explain persistent symptoms.
-Standard testing is designed to confirm diagnosis, not to assess ongoing immune dysregulation or symptom drivers.
+- “Normal” autoimmune blood tests don’t always explain persistent symptoms — standard testing is designed to confirm diagnosis, not to assess ongoing immune dysregulation

-Autoimmune conditions reflect immune imbalance, not just organ damage.
-Chronic inflammation, loss of immune tolerance, and regulatory dysfunction often underpin fatigue, pain, and cognitive symptoms.
+- Autoimmune conditions reflect immune imbalance, not just organ damage — chronic inflammation and loss of immune tolerance often underpin fatigue, pain, and cognitive symptoms

-Functional medicine interprets blood markers in context.
-Inflammatory markers, nutrient status, thyroid function, gut-related immune signals, and hormones are assessed as interconnected systems rather than isolated results.
+- Functional medicine interprets blood markers in context, assessing inflammatory markers, nutrient status, thyroid function, and gut-related immune signals as interconnected systems

-Gut health plays a central role in immune activation.
-Increased intestinal permeability and gut–immune signalling may contribute to sustained inflammation in autoimmune conditions.
+- Gut health plays a central role in immune activation — increased intestinal permeability may contribute to sustained inflammation

-Personalised assessment guides targeted support.
-Identifying individual contributors allows strategies to focus on immune regulation rather than symptom suppression alone.
+- Personalised assessment guides targeted support, focusing on immune regulation rather than symptom suppression alone

 References